Haines His Way

 Sure hope they can figure this out.

-Did you see your doctor yet?
+I'm glad you are seeing your doctor tomorrow.
 He/she really should listen to what is going on and make sure your lungs are clear.

 -